FrancescoSTL/LionBlock/README.md

 # LionBlock
-Senior CS capstone project for team AdBuster at Lindenwood University
+An Adblock for Google Chrome developed as a senior CS capstone project for team AdBuster at Lindenwood University.

+## Team
+* Francesco Polizzi
+* Boris Pallares
+* Marco De Lucca
+* Nicholas Haghighi